Government Shutdown Food Resources Government Shutdown All Resources

 - What is the free school breakfast and lunch program?

 - Every public and charter school in California must offer one free breakfast and one free lunch to any student who asks for it.
 This is a rule from a California state law called the Universal Meals Program (also called “School Meals for All”).
 Meals must be consumed on campus and cannot be taken to go.
-The funding for this program is safe and is not impacted by delays in federal funding.

 - Who is eligible for free meals?